Todd Trainer

-Todd Trainer is an American musician who was the drummer for the band Shellac.
+Todd Stanford Trainer is an American musician who was the drummer for the band Shellac.
 He also performs as a solo artist under the name Brick Layer Cake.
 He previously played drums for the bands Breaking Circus and Rifle Sport, and he played drums with Scout Niblett in 2005.

 Personal life

 Trainer resides in Minneapolis, Minnesota and maintains close ties to his parents and sister Terri.
-His Italian greyhound Uffizi inspired the title of Shellac's fourth studio album Excellent Italian Greyhound.
+His Italian Greyhound Uffizi inspired the title of Shellac's fourth studio album Excellent Italian Greyhound.
 He and his dog, along with his band Shellac, were featured in an episode of Dogs 101 in 2009 centered on Italian Greyhounds.

 Drumming style

 Critics generally have favored Trainer's primitive approach to rock drumming.
 A review in The New York Times of a 2001 Shellac performance described the "stubborn crack and thud of Todd Trainer's drums", and critic Brent DiCrescenzo wrote that "Trainer beats his drums so primally, you'd swear he's only wearing a loincloth."
 A review in Spin of the Shellac album Terraform declared that Trainer "gracefully resurrects the lost art of the [John] Bonham stomp".